fertility insurance

 FAQ

-An explicit "fertility insurance" as a standalone product is rare in Germany.
-The term rather describes comprehensive financial coverage for fertility treatments by utilizing existing systems (statutory health insurance, private health insurance), state aid, and possibly private supplementary insurance.
+An explicit “fertility insurance” as a standalone product is rare in Germany.
+The term instead describes comprehensive financial cover for fertility treatment by making use of existing systems (GKV, PKV), state support and, if applicable, private supplementary insurance.

-How does cost coverage work in private health insurance according to the principle of causation?
+How does cost coverage work in private health insurance according to the causation principle?

-According to the polluter pays principle, the private health insurance of the partner responsible for the medical cause of infertility covers the costs of fertility treatment.
-This often applies to the entire treatment costs for both partners.
+Under the principle of causation, the private health insurance of the partner responsible for the medical cause of infertility covers the costs of fertility treatment.
+This often applies to the total treatment costs for both partners.

-What are the age limits for cost coverage by the statutory health insurance?
+What age limits apply for coverage by the statutory health insurance fund (GKV)?

-The statutory health insurance (GKV) contributes to the costs if the woman is between 25 and 40 years old and the man is between 25 and 50 years old.
-For private health insurance (PKV), there are usually no such strict age limits, but this depends on the tariff.
+The statutory health insurance contributes to the costs if the woman is between 25 and 40 years old and the man between 25 and 50 years old.
+With private health insurance, there are usually no such rigid age limits, but this depends on the tariff.

-The statutory health insurance standard benefits (50% subsidy) only apply to married couples.
-However, some federal states have opened their support programs under the federal initiative to unmarried couples as well.
-Private health insurance benefits are often not tied to marital status.
+The standard GKV benefit (50% subsidy) applies only to married couples.
+However, some federal states have also opened their funding programmes for unmarried couples as part of the federal initiative.
+PKV benefits are often not tied to marital status.

 How many treatment cycles are subsidised at most?

-The statutory health insurance usually subsidises up to three cycles of IVF or ICSI treatment.
-State funding programmes may also apply to a certain number of cycles (e.g. the first four).
-In private health insurance, the number of cycles is often not generally limited as long as medical necessity and prospects of success are present.
+The GKV usually subsidises up to three cycles of IVF or ICSI treatment.
+Government funding programmes may also relate to a specific number of cycles (e.g. the first four).
+In the PKV, the number of cycles is often not capped across the board, provided medical necessity and a reasonable chance of success exist.

 What is the Embryo Protection Act and what does it regulate?

 The German Embryo Protection Act (ESchG) of 1990 regulates the handling of human embryos.
-Among other things, it prohibits egg donation, surrogacy, and research on embryos.
+It prohibits, among other things, egg donation, surrogacy and research on embryos.
 It permits the transfer of a maximum of three embryos per cycle.

 Subscribe to our newsletter